 - Actively encourage ethnic minority staff and students to take part in mentoring and training.

-- SMC, senior staff and line managers commit to act as role-models by undertaking relevant training on diversity and anti-racist practice.
+- SAC, senior staff and line managers commit to act as role-models by undertaking relevant training on diversity and anti-racist practice.
 This will be monitored in PDRs.

 We will explore how to do this, in addition to: